art-institute-of-chicago/aic-mobile-android/MODULES.md

 ### `audio`

-This allows entry of those numbers found throughout the museum; if an Object d'art is found matching that number, we offer up
+This allows entry of those numbers found throughout the museum; if an objet d'art is found matching that number, we offer up

 1. a picture of the object
 2. a long, in-depth audio description of the object